mikechu8/test-heardle-alundis/README.md

 I remixed this from the [Loona Heardle](https://loona-heardle.glitch.me/)

-It's a React app and is already compiled so it's not the easiest to read
+It's a Svelte app and is already compiled so it's not the easiest to read

 If you want to remix it and make your own version, here's what you need to change: